-Agricultural Inspectors with little to no experience tend to make between $26440 and $32190 while the more experienced ones make over $51430 per year.
+Agricultural Inspectors with little to no experience tend to make between $27930 and $33810 while the more experienced ones can earn over $53780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Agricultural Inspector is to move to a higher paying state like MI.
-Right now, the highest paying states for Agricultural Inspectors are MI, CT, MA, NY and NJ.
+One of the easiest ways to increase your salary as an Agricultural Inspector is to move to a higher paying state like CT.
+Right now, the highest paying states for Agricultural Inspectors are CT, NY, NJ, VT and IL.

-3 other factors that can increase your salary as An Agricultural Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Agricultural Inspector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Agricultural Inspectors what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Agricultural Inspectors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.